chrispoosuntisumpun/home-cybersecurity-lab/README.md

 ## 📌 Overview

-This repo documents a three-node home cybersecurity lab built from scratch on personal hardware to gain hands-on, resume-relevant experience with **SIEM administration, Active Directory, endpoint telemetry, attack simulation, and detection engineering**.
+This repo documents a three-node home cybersecurity lab built from scratch on personal hardware to gain hands-on experience with **SIEM administration, Active Directory, endpoint telemetry, attack simulation, and detection engineering**.

 The lab runs a bare-metal **Proxmox** hypervisor hosting **Security Onion** (Suricata, Zeek, Elastic Stack), a **VirtualBox**-based Active Directory environment (Domain Controller + domain-joined Windows client, both instrumented with Sysmon and Elastic Agent), and a **Kali Linux** attacker machine.
 Building it surfaced a long list of real infrastructure problems — networking, firewall rules, certificate trust, DNS, Windows logging gaps — all diagnosed and documented below.
 The environment was then used to simulate real attack techniques and validate detection coverage, culminating in three custom Sigma rules.